-Minjie joined Cass in September 2015.
+Minjie joined Bayes in September 2015.
 She holds a Master degree in Management from Durham University Business School (Grey College) and a Bachelor degree in English Literature from Beijing University of Chemical Technology, China.

 Minjie's teaching interests lie in organisational theory, technology innovation management and strategy.
 She have coordinated course design and engaged in lecturing and tutoring activities in a variety of courses at undergraduate master’s and MBA levels.
 She has also worked as visiting and guest lecturers, independently designed and delivered courses such as Management of Innovation Process and sessions on digital strategy and digital leadership.